 Oil should be a necessary part of everyone’s skin care routine.

 We’ve all been conditioned to believe that the more we cleanse the skin, the healthier or clearer our skin will be.
 This very ideology could be what is keeping your skin from looking it’s best.

-When you use a typical soap based cleanser, you are stripping the skin of much needed oils.
+When you use a typical soap based facial cleanser, you are stripping the skin’s natural oils.
 Yes, even oily skin needs oil!
-Without it, the skin goes into overproduction mode and you wind up with over oily, blemish producing skin.
+Without it, the skin goes into overproduction mode and you wind up with excess oil that can cause blemishes.

 Did you know that cleansing with soap based cleansers can actually make acne worse according to this study?

 For dry skin types, cleansing with soap based cleansers can strip the skin of much needed oil, leaving the skin dry, tight and cracked.
 Remember, dry skin wrinkles more easily than well lubricated skin.
 Not to mention, parched skin looks dull and anything but radiant!

 - Reduce blackheads & whiteheads

 - Maintains healthy bacteria balance on the skin